roelfie/dotfiles/README.md

 * some config files are backed up to GitHub (as part of this 'dotfiles' project)
 * others are backed up to Dropbox (using [mackup](./scripts/setup_mackup.zsh))

 Symlinks are used from the default location to the actual file inside `~/.dotfiles` or `~/Dropbox/Apps/Mackup`.
-For example: `~/.zshrc` -> `~/.dotfiles/zshrc`.
+For example: `~/.zshrc -> ~/.dotfiles/zshrc`.

-_NB: Do not store dotfiles with sensitive information in this 'dotfiles' project!
-Use mackup (i.e. Dropbox) instead._

 ### Backup

-As explained in the previous section, configuration files / scripts are stored in either `~/.dotfiles` or `~/Dropbox/Apps/Mackup`.
+As explained in the previous section, configuration files & scripts are stored in either `~/.dotfiles` or `~/Dropbox/Apps/Mackup`.

-* Dotbot restores symlinks from the default locations to the files under `~/.dotfiles`
+* Dotbot restores symlinks from the default locations to the actual files under `~/.dotfiles`
-* Mackup ([triggered](./scripts/setup_mackup.zsh) by the dotbot installation) restores symlinks from the default locations to the files under `~/Dropbox/Apps/Mackup`.
+* Mackup ([triggered](./scripts/setup_mackup.zsh) by the dotbot installation) restores symlinks from the default locations to the actual files under `~/Dropbox/Apps/Mackup`.

 Some changes to the system are not automatically reflected in `~/.dotfiles` or `~/Dropbox/Apps/Mackup`: